About

 “Adapting a visual language of grotesque and satire, Barelkowski effectively confronts the rationalism of historical perspective with the absurdity of political powers that repeatedly throws humanity into the haunting dance macabre of war and annihilation.
 Although, deriving from specific historical events, Barelkowski’s works convey a universal message, uncomfortably actual when applied to contemporary history”.

-( Anna Stanisz, Assistant Curator of Education at the McMichael Canadian Art Collection )
+( Anna Stanisz, Curator of Education at the McMichael Canadian Art Collection )

 In Europe he is represented by